×

 If you are thinking about moving to Battambang, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Battambang can vary greatly depending on the type and location of the property.
 For a decent apartment in the city center, one might expect to pay a moderate amount per month.
 However, prices can be significantly lower for properties located outside the city center.
 Luxury properties and villas, on the other hand, can command much higher prices.
 It's also worth noting that buying property can be a complex process for foreigners in Cambodia, so many choose to rent instead.
-Overall, compared to many Western countries, the cost of housing in Battambang is relatively affordable," said one expat who made the move to Battambang.
+Overall, compared to many Western countries, the cost of housing in Battambang is relatively affordable," commented one expat who made the move to Battambang.

 Should I buy or rent a home in Battambang?